kregfile/kregfile/Readme.md

 Instructions
 ---

-- start a redis (hack broker.js if you wanna do non-default config)
+- start a redis
+- `yarn`
 - then run `yarn start` for maximum cancer
-- navigate to `[::1]:8080/r/whatever` and enjoy
+- navigate to `127.0.0.1:8080` and enjoy.
+- You might want to hack a `.config.json`.
+See `defaults.js` for inspiration.